IT Outsourcing in Ukraine During the War: What You Should Know

 How the War Has Affected the Tech Industry

-Returning to the fears that clients may have because of the invasion, I’d like to highlight several points.
+Returning to the fears of working with Ukrainian IT companies during the war that clients may have, I’d like to highlight several points.

 1. Project and Data Security